MK732/webapptemplate/README.md

 A complete NextJS application template with self-hosted Supabase, Docker containers, and authentication ready to go.

+This template is used for NextJS project which need an admin panel, DB and CMS system.

 ## 🚀 Features

 - **NextJS 15** with App Router